1. The European Single Market

-Also known as the Internal Market, seeks to guarantee the ‘four freedoms’ – the free movement of goods, capital, services, and labour within the EU.
-The market applies to the EU’s 28 Member States and has been extended, with exceptions, to Iceland, Liechenstein, and Norway through the Agreement on the European Economic Area and to Switzerland through bilateral treaties.
-This is what makes it possible for you to live and work abroad in the EU, have more choice when buying goods and availing of services, avoid paying for customs duties on a purchase from an EU trader, and many other benefits.
+Also known as the Internal Market, it seeks to guarantee the ‘four freedoms’ – the free movement of goods, capital, services, and labour within the EU.
+The market applies to the EU’s 28 Member States and has been extended, with exceptions, to Iceland, Liechtenstein, and Norway through the Agreement on the European Economic Area and to Switzerland through bilateral treaties.

+The EU thought it vital to provide passengers with strong rights when their flight is delayed, cancelled or they are denied boarding.
+When this happens then Regulation (EC) 261/2004 is your best friend.
 Check out our pages on air travel rights to find out more.
 There’s also a lot of handy air passenger rights information on Your Europe website.

 The Consumer Rights Directive, which was transposed into Irish law in June 2014, aims to ensure that consumers can expect the same minimum level of protection no matter where the trader is based in the EU.
 It includes the right to change your mind (right to withdraw) where you have a ‘cooling-off’ period of 14 calandar days to change your mind and return the purchase without having to give a reason.
 When you buy something in a store down the road you have the chance to see the good, examine it and/or try it on but when you shop online you can’t do this and so the ‘cooling-off’ period was brought in to remedy that.
 The Directive also give you lots of other rights too such as the right to clear information, the express right to refund for delayed or non-delivery, and the right to redress in case of faulty goods.

 Check out our page on shopping online rights for more information.

 On 15th June 2017, the ‘roam like at home’ regulations came into effect allowing consumers to pay domestic prices for making calls, texts, and using data while roaming in the EU/EEA.
 Back in the day, consumers would be subjected to what was termed ‘shock bills’.
 Yep, we were all terrified if someone dared to call when you were lounging at the pool because you’d probably end up paying big for it.
 And let’s not even get started about downloads!
 It’s been a step-by-step approach starting with the EU Roaming Regulation of 2007.
 Then in April 2014 the European Parliament voted to abolish roaming charges across the EU.
 After a few delays it was finally brought in last year.

 If you’re still confused about how ‘roam like at home’ works then our page on mobile roaming may help.